Frequently asked questions

 Unregistered marae supplies have much more time.
 They have until November 2025 to register and until November 2028 to fully comply with the requirements of the Water Services Act, including developing Drinking Water Safety Plans or adopting Acceptable Solutions.

-What approach will Taumata Arowai be taking to enforcement of Drinking Water Standards for marae given the importance of these spaces and the significant costs of upgrades of three waters assets?
+What approach will Taumata Arowai be taking to enforcement of Drinking Water Standards for marae given the importance of these spaces and the significant costs of upgrades of Water Services Reform assets?

 Our enforcement approach will be balanced, risk based, proportionate and consistent with our tikanga and whakapapa.
 We are interested in making sure suppliers understand and own their duties in relation to drinking water, particularly the fundamental requirement to supply safe drinking water.
 Our enforcement approach is intentionally flexible, so we can operate in a way that best achieves this from situation to situation.